-- 21.1.1 Each team may submit a fresh line-up of players before the commencement of each match. - 21.1.2 The line-up of players shall be submitted to the Tournament Officials' Table 10 minutes by the Team Manager before the start of each Team match.
-No changes are allowed thereafter. - 21.1.3 On the line-up form, players should use their statutory name as shown in NIS Registration Form. - 21.1.4 For the Team match all line up forms submitted by teams would have to include the name of the coach on the line up form (Only one Coach

-Name on the line up form) that has been appointed by the school to coach the playing team for that particular team match.
+- 22.1.1 Each team may submit a fresh line-up of players before the commencement of each match. - 22.1.2 The line-up of players shall be submitted to the Tournament Officials' Table 10 minutes by the Team Manager before the start of each Team match.
+No changes are allowed thereafter. - 22.1.3 On the line-up form, players should use their statutory name as shown in NIS Registration Form. - 22.1.4 All line up forms submitted by teams should include the name of the coach that has been appointed by the school to coach the playing team for that particular team match. - 22.1.5 Each school can only indicate one coach name on the line up form. - 22.1.6 Any erroneous submission could lead to forfeiture of the game/match. - 22.1.7 Order of play - i) 1st Singles - ii) 1st Doubles - iii) 2nd Singles - iv) 2nd Doubles - v) 3rd Singles